|MEETING PLACE:||DoubleTree Hotel, 1175 W Route 66, Flagstaff, Arizona|

 Bugs and mosquitos are generally not a problem on this trip, although it’s a good idea to come prepared with a small amount of insect repellent just in case.

-You can either bring your own sleeping bag, pad and ground tarp, or you can rent our sleep kit.
+You can either bring your own sleeping bag and pad or you can rent our sleep kit.
 If you are purchasing your own bag for the trip, keep in mind that a medium weight synthetic-fill bag is recommended for April and October.

 Suggested Packing List